Accounts receivable: It’s simple until it’s not.

 Pre-Authorized Debit (PAD)

 PAD agreements are the mechanism behind a “set it and forget it” feature for recurring payments.
 If you have customers who pay you the same amount every month—especially if you run a subscription service—any payment platform worth its salt will offer an easy way to set up a PAD agreement for your most loyal customers.
-It’s one of the best ways to reduce outstanding payments and bad debt.
+It's one of the best ways to reduce outstanding payments, bad debt, and improve your cash flow.

 There’s no reason a payment solution needs to break the bank.
 Standard costs include a monthly software fee and standard transaction fees.
 A 30-day free trial to test the solution is also standard process.